Governance and Operations Committee Charter

 Primary Responsibilities

 The Committee shall have such duties as may be assigned to it by the Board of Directors from time to time in addition to the duties described below.
-The operating responsibilities of the Committee are:
+The Committee shall:

-2. To provide oversight for (i) material activities performed by Bank in providing services to other Federal Reserve Banks and to the U.S. Department of the Treasury; and (ii) critical services provided by other Federal Reserve Banks to Bank.
+- Provide oversight for (i) material activities performed by Bank in providing services to other Federal Reserve Banks, the Board of Governors of the Federal Reserve System, the U.S. Department of the Treasury, and to third parties; and (ii) critical services provided by others to the Bank.

-1. To provide feedback on significant human resources policies affecting Bank employees, including policies that protect employee health and safety.
+- Provide feedback on significant human resources policies affecting Bank employees.

-3. To appoint and approve compensation of senior and executive vice presidents, and evaluate the performance of and approve compensation for Bank’s First Vice President; provided, however, that members of the Committee who are Class A directors and any Class B directors who are affiliated with a thrift holding company that is supervised by the Federal Reserve may not participate in appointing or approving compensation of the Bank’s senior officer (below the rank of President) with responsibility for supervision and regulation.
+- Appoint and approve compensation of senior and executive vice presidents, and evaluate the performance of and approve compensation for Bank’s First Vice President; provided, however, that members of the Committee who are Class A directors and any Class B directors who are affiliated with a thrift holding company that is supervised by the Federal Reserve may not participate in appointing or approving compensation of the Bank’s senior officer (below the rank of President) with responsibility for banking supervision and regulation.
 The Committee shall not be required to evaluate and approve compensation of any other Bank employee.